AckerlyXu/heima/includes/resource-manager-tag-resources.md

     ![Show existing tags on resource and resource group blades](./media/resource-manager-tag-resources/existing-tags.png)

-3. To add a tag, type a key and value, or select an existing one from the dropdown menu.
+3. To add a tag, type a name and value, or select an existing one from the dropdown menu.
 Select **Save**.

     ![Add new tag](./media/resource-manager-tag-resources/tag-resources.png)